skelet8801/TwTown/privacy-policy.md

 ## 1. Introduction
 Thank you for using our application (“the App”).
 The primary function of the App is to **download video and photo from Twitter(X)** .
-- For X (Twitter) posts and comments, the App includes a basic browser (using WKWebView).
+- For X (Twitter) downloading, the App includes a basic browser (using WKWebView).
 Users must log in to X within this browser, and the App will automatically store tokens and cookies locally to load X content.

 This Privacy Policy aims to help you understand how we collect, use, store, share, and protect your personal information.
 If you have any questions or concerns about this policy, please contact us using the information provided below.